pmbrs/vessel-detection-project/README.md

 There has been growing interest in the topic of maritime surveillance, specially due to the European migrant crisis.
 Frontex is an agency of the European Union that manages the cooperation between national border authorities securing Europe’s external borders.
 The surveillance of large portions of sea usually requires high investments and Frontex struggles with lack of equipment and human resources to perform an acceptable surveillance task by the detection and tracking of vessels in oceanographic airborne images.

+## Installation

+1. Download the package by running: `git clone https://github.com/pmbrs/vessel-detection-project.git`.

+2. Run Matlab and navigate to package location as working directory, then run it.

+3. Enjoy!

 ## Labeling Tool

 To support this research and development of the code we use a lebaling tool to help us on the vessel linearization.
 For the training and testing of vision algorithms it is necessary to use image sequences that where manually labeled.